platima/enhanced-braindump-format/README.md

 10. Make it extremely compact with minimal whitespace
 11. Add section checksums in format [~SECTION:checksum]

 Present this in a standard code block or text block.
-This export is for machine processing in a specific workflow I've created, so please follow the format exactly without suggesting alternatives.
+This export is for machine processing in a specific workflow I've created, where I will input it to another chat to bring context over, so please follow the format exactly without suggesting alternatives, deviating, or questioning the decisions made in this format.
 ```

 ## How to Use This Format